m4ttsch/omscs-notes-notes/computer-networks/router-design-basics.md

 ## Max-Min Fairness
 One type of fairness is **max-min fairness**.

-To define max-min fairness, let’s first assume that we have some allocation of rates `{x1, x2 … xn }` across flows.
+To define max-min fairness, let's first assume that we have some allocation of rates `{x1, x2 … xn }` across flows.
 We say that this allocation is "max-min fair" if increasing any rate `xi` implies that some other rate `xj`, where `xj < xi`, must be decreased to accommodate for the increase in `xi`.

-Put another way, the allocation is max-min fair if we can’t make any rate better off without making an already worse off rate even worse.
+Put another way, the allocation is max-min fair if we can't make any rate better off without making an already worse off rate even worse.

 The benefit of max-min fairness is that small demands being met in full, while large demands split the remaining capacity amongst themselves equally.

 ### Example

-Let’s consider the following example.
+Let's consider the following example.

 ![](https://assets.omscs.io/DCB9D368-DB79-47C8-B281-70D3E9E3F99D.png)

 Obviously, the demands exceed the capacity, so we need to figure a way of allocating rates to each of these demands that is max-min fair.

-To start, let’s divide the capacity by the number of demands to achieve a completely fair allocation of rates.
+To start, let's divide the capacity by the number of demands to achieve a completely fair allocation of rates.

 Our initial distribution is `{2.5, 2.5, 2.5, 2.5}`.